 After the success of Really Free, Polydor thought they had a uncovered a star of huge potential.
 Wild Willy Barrett was working on the new album and everything looked set for the pair to make a massive impact with their follow up single.
 Unfortunately, Otway decided he wanted to impress a girl he fancied and released a solo version of Geneve complete with the backing of a 100-piece orchestra.
 The new star of the punk movement, had produced a single that could not be more middle of the road if he tried.
 Wild Willy Barrett found out whilst driving to a gig in Manchester and the relationship between the pair deterriorated dramatically.
-Unsurprisingly the single did not appeal to Otway's new found fanbase and Geneve, despite becoming a live favourite, was a flop.
+Unsurprisingly the single did not appeal to Otway's new found fanbase and Geneve, despite being arguably the best song he has written and becoming a live favourite, was a flop.

 - It's a Long Time Since I Heard Homestead on the Farm